Intuitive art for self-discovery and transformation

-When talking about an issue is very difficult because you can’t find the words, or the other person just doesn’t want to hear what you are saying, how do you process it at all?
-If you don’t work through the difficult things you feel, you end up carrying them around with you forever, and they weigh you down and rob you of your best possible experience of life.
+These holds true for positive and negative emotions.
+When someone else just doesn’t want to hear what you are saying, how do you process that?
+If you don’t work through the difficult things you feel, you end up carrying them around with you forever, and they weigh you down.

 Painting has become my way of processing events and emotions that I can’t “resolve” in other ways.